crunchysteve/Wristy-Bot/Mechanisms/Kick-Bot/README.md

 - [KickActuatorMount.scad](./KickActuatorMount.scad) The OpenSCAD 3D model of the motor bracket.
 (Also importable to other CAD programs.)
 - [KickActuatorMount.stl](./KickActuatorMount.stl) The slicer-ready mesh model for 3D printing.

 PLA will probably eventually weaken and fail.
-I'm using PETG as it's nearly as strong as and less toxic than ABS, as well as lightly more elastic than PLA or ABS and much easier to print on a basic machine than ABS.
+I'm using PETG as it's nearly as strong as, and less toxic than, ABS as well as slightly more elastic than PLA or ABS.
+It's also much easier to print on a basic machine than ABS.
 The SCAD model could also be used to machine a metal bracket out of aluminium channel or square hollow, either with hand tools or with a suitable CNC router.

 I used this linear actuator...
 [![door lock motor](../../img/actuator.jpg)<br />links to eBay search](https://www.ebay.com.au/sch/i.html?_nkw=car+door+lock+actuator&_sacat=131090&_sop=15&_svsrch=1)